To Love Carthage

 19. Our Location

 The views?
 Breathtaking.
 But our campus isn’t just beautiful.
-It’s also ideally located between Chicago and Milwaukee, giving you big-city opportunities.
+It’s also ideally located between two major cities, providing you with big opportunities.